FACTBOX-Impact of strike by South Korean truckers on autos, steel, others | Headlines

 FACTBOX-Impact of strike by South Korean truckers on autos, steel, others

-Following are details of the disruption, lost production and reactions from union officials and businesses.
-AUTOS
+South Korean industries, including auto, steel, petrochemical, and cement, faced accumulated losses worth about 1.6 trillion won ($1.2 billion) as of Sunday due to the ongoing trucker strike, the industry ministry said.
+Following are details of the disruption, lost production, and reactions from union officials and businesses.

-Production at Hyundai Motor Co's biggest factory complex, in Ulsan, fell to about 60% on Friday because of component shortages caused by the strike, a union official at the automaker said.
-The plants operated for extra runs over the weekend to clear backorders.
-Hyundai said there was disruption but declined to provide details and expressed hope of returning to normal as soon as possible.

-BATTERIES LG Energy Solution Ltd, SK Innovation Co Ltd's battery unit SK On and Samsung SDI Co Ltd together command more than one-fourth of the global electric vehicle battery market.
+AUTOS The trucker strike had cost the South Korean auto industry about 5,400 vehicles in lost production, worth about 257 billion won as of Sunday, according to the industry ministry.

-One battery maker made shipments before the strike as a precaution, said an official at the maker who declined to be identified.
-The firm did not experience disruptions last week but will reassess its handling of shipments if the strike continues, the official said.
+BATTERIES One battery maker made shipments before the strike as a precaution, said an official at the maker who declined to be identified.
+The firm did not experience disruptions last week but will reassess its handling of shipments if the strike continued, the official said.

+LG Energy Solution Ltd, SK Innovation Co Ltd's battery unit SK On, and Samsung SDI Co Ltd together command more than one-fourth of the global electric vehicle battery market.
 SEMICONDUCTORS

-The truckers plan to stop shipments of raw materials for semiconductors produced in Ulsan, said union official Park Jeong-tae.
-Samsung Electronics Co Ltd and SK Hynix Inc , two of the world's biggest memory chip makers, declined to comment.
+The truckers plan to stop shipments of raw materials for semiconductors produced in Ulsan, said union official Park Jeong-the.
+Samsung Electronics Co Ltd and SK Hynix Inc, two of the world's biggest memory chip makers, declined to comment.

 One major tech manufacturer does not expect near-term disruptions given its inventories of raw materials, said an official at the manufacturer on condition of anonymity.
 CEMENT, STEEL

-Truckers blocked the entry to work sites of Hanil Cement Co Ltd and Sungshin Cement Co Ltd in Chungcheong province, news agency Newsis reported.
-The companies plan to boost shipping by train to minimise the impact, it said.
-A Hanil spokesperson declined to comment on the block, but confirmed that the company is utilising trains to carry cement material part of the way.
-Its final manufacturing process for cement has stopped due to lack of storage room, he said.

-A Sungshin spokesperson could not be immediately reached.
-An official at the Korea Cement Association told Reuters on Sunday that about 90% of cement is not being transported from plants of the association's members due to the strike.
+Steelmaker POSCO said it halted work at some plants on Monday due to a lack of space to store unshipped products.
+About 450,000 tonnes of steel products worth about 698 billion won have faced transport issues due to the strike.

-The Korea Cement Association estimated daily revenue losses of about 15 billion won for the country's cement industry since the beginning of the strike last Tuesday.
-As of Friday, estimated accumulated revenue loss for cement companies is at about 60 billion won.
-REFINERS, PETROCHEMICALS
+The Korea Cement Association estimated daily revenue losses of about 15 billion won for the cement industry since the strike began last Tuesday.
+The industry ministry estimated that the strike had cost cement companies about 75 billion won as of Sunday.

-S.Korea's average daily shipments of petrochemical products have been slashed to 10% of the usual 74,000 metric tonnes since the strike, the Korea Petrochemical Industry Association said on Monday.
-The number of vehicles entering an Ulsan petrochemical complex has fallen some 90% from normal levels and truckers would be telling non-union drivers not to enter the complex, said Park from the truckers union.
+REFINERS, PETROCHEMICALS S.Korea's average daily shipments of about 74,000 metric tonnes of petrochemical products have been slashed by 90% since the strike, the Korea Petrochemical Industry Association said.

-The strike threatens logistics for polyethylene and polypropylene, said a person familiar with South Korea's petrochemical operations.
-One major refiner had not seen much impact on shipments and deliveries as of Thursday, and petrol stations usually had inventories to cover two weeks, but the situation would worsen if the strike were prolonged, an official at the refiner said.
+The strike had cost the country's petrochemical sector about 500 billion won as of Friday, according to the industry ministry.
+South Korea has the world's fifth-largest refining capacity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)